magosil86/getmstatistic/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Lerato E Magosi <magosil86@gmail.com>'
+## Downstream dependencies
+There are currently no downstream dependencies for this package.